poiiiicen/Hardware-Series-Class/README.md

-# Hardware-Series-Class
+# Computer-Organization
-Some experiment projects on different Hardware Class.
+Some experiment projects in Computer-Organization Class.